tylergibson/BoatAttack/README.md

 8. Now that we've done all this work, we can run our setup GitHub Action workflow!
 Go to the "Actions" tab in the GitHub repo, and run the "iOS One-Time Setup" workflow name by click on the workflow, clicking the "Run Workflow" button, and then clicking the second "Run Workflow" button after confirming you're running it on the git branch you've just done all this configuration on.

 ### Building Your iOS and Android App
 Now that we've done all that setup work, and generated code-signing certificates for iOS, we can actually build your game for iOS and Android!
+By the end of this section, you will have successfully run a GitHub Actions workflow to build your game for iOS and Android, code-sign your iOS build, and upload that build to Apple for TestFlight or App Store distribution.

 1. Add three more Repository Secrets: `APP_NAME`, `BUILD_NUMBER`, and `VERSION`, containing the user-friendly display name for your game and the current version and build numbers (TODO: Pull this directly from Unity config files instead of requiring people to manually enter it).